Alex Korban

-Alex Korban I’m an author, software development consultant and once a business co-founder.
+I’m an author, software engineer (and engineering manager by day), and once a business co-founder.

-In the open source world, I promote Elm and run several projects to make it easier for people to learn it and use it:
+In the open source world, I used to promote Elm and run several projects to make it easier for people to learn it and use it:

 In the past, I co-founded a company to visualise geospatial data for the heavy construction industry in order to improve safety and productivity when building roads, tunnels and other infrastructure.